macrumpel/letterform/README.md

 correct letter by letter (ok)
 write lines alternatively (up / down)
 Add other letters: !
 Q É
+write around corners: one line, than switch direction 90° and so forth

 Plot on transparent paper the corrections.
 To make a book.